The need for yield isn’t changing – but ways to find it are.

 Super-low Term Deposit rates, higher corporate bond yields

 Term Deposit rates are very low and may go lower.
 However, the yield curve has steepened, so bond yields are higher.
 The current spread between TD rates and bond yields shouldn’t be ignored.
 Canstar’s best 3 or 6 month TD rate was 2.85%1, while a portfolio of 5 high-yield corporate bond XTBs was yielding 4.05%1.
 That’s a 42% increase over the best TD.
+Term Deposits may enjoy the benefit of protection under the Financial Claims Scheme.
 XTBs are exchange traded bonds units – currently a range of 48 securities traded on ASX.
 They give you access to individual corporate bond returns on ASX.

 Why can XTBs be compared to TDs if one is a bank account and the other securities?
 Corporate bonds sit just above TDs on the risk-return spectrum, they have similar risk propositions.
 They have very similar payout profiles: both involve a known amount being repaid, with known interest.
 Finally, both have interest and capital payments on fixed dates.
 View more about Term Deposits (TDs) vs XTBs.

-Capital preservation of savings is vital.
+Capital preservation of your money is vital.
 Corporate bond XTBs have low volatility

 You don’t want to put your capital at risk, but you know you have to with equities and hybrids.
 This approach is acceptable for growth assets, but not for the defensive part of portfolios.
 Long-term volatility of equities was 15.7% p.a.2 and hybrids 5.7% p.a2.
 In contrast, volatility for investment grade bond issuers was 2.3%2 for fixed-rate and an ultra-low 0.6%2 for floating-rate.